SCPR/AudioVision/README.md

 rest of the steps (your custom `database.yml` will not be overwritten).

 ## Running Tests
 Run `rake` to run the test suite.
-Tests must be run on a ruby HIGHER than 1.9.3-p0. p0 has a problem wth MiniTest.
+If you run the tests with Ruby 1.9.3-p0, you'll see warnings from MiniTest.
+Move to a Ruby higher patch to get rid of them.